 However, Ripol was arrested for the murder of Mignonneau, a banker.
 Though he had stolen from Mignonneau, Ripol wasn’t the murderer.
 This relative innocent was condemned to the guillotine, and Blanc-Sec decided to save him.

 She dealt with an inventor, Professor Rabatjoie, who had designed a bird-like light flying vehicle.
-Adèle’s plan was to use it to swoop in during the execution and rescue Lucien.
+Adèle’s secret plan was to use it to swoop in during the execution and rescue Lucien.
 But the inventor grew suspicious.

 (Mad scientists are a constant motif in Tardi’s 1910s stories – though a few are benign.
 Weird science, paranormal happenings and impossible engineering are normal features of this world.
 But these are in the vein of period stories, not modern steampunk.
 If only because Tardi considerably precedes steampunk.)